 alert your county chair or your precinct chair if you know who that person is and

 make sure that someone else from your precinct will be at the precinct conventions.

-Attend the county convention of the Libertarian Party in your county of residence on March 12, 2022.
-For those of you in Collin County this will be taking place at Hampton Inn on Stacy Road in Allen.
-Click here for directions.
+Attend the county convention of the Libertarian Party in your county of residence on March 16, 2024.
+For those of you in Collin County, we have not picked a location yet so make sure you are subscribed so that you can be notified ASAP.
 If you are not in Collin County, please contact your Libertarian Party County Chair to find out the time and place for your county convention.

 This is where the real fun starts.
 Unlike the precinct conventions where all comers “move on to the next round,” the county conventions will see some action.
 First, up will be either the adoption of by-laws for newly organized counties or the revision of by-laws for those that have already adopted them.
 In most cases this is pretty tame.

 Next, the delegates will nominate candidates who will appear on the ballot in November.
-Candidiates (or a designee) are usually given the right to speak on their behalf.
-Now in most, but not all races there will only be one candidiate, but due to a concept that is only used in Libertarian races, this does not assure them being the nominee.
+Candidates (or a designee) are usually given the right to speak on their behalf.
+Now in most, but not all races there will only be one candidate, but due to a concept that is only used in Libertarian races, this does not assure them being the nominee.

 After the delegates select the nominees, the next step is to select County Officers.
 In most cases, these offices include Chair, Vice-chair, Treasurer and Secretary.
 Note that the NOTA concept will be at play in these contests as well.

 Once delegates to the State Convention are selected the County Convention will be adjourned.
-Note that the Libertarian Party of Texas State Convention will be held in Irving on April 8-10.
+Note that the Libertarian Party of Texas State Convention will be held in Corpus Christi on April 12-14.

 Congratulations!
 If you get this far, you have officially “voted” in a Libertarian Party “primary.”